tobiipro/http-lambda/README.md

 one could call any executable from Node.js, written in any language, tell it to listen on the UNIX socket, handle the HTTP request, respond and exit.
-Given the AWS lambda limitations, especially when running behind AWS API Gateway, which has a 20s timeout, a better solution is probably to pipe JSON signatures in (lambda event and context) and out (lambda callback).
+Given the AWS lambda limitations, especially when running behind AWS API Gateway, which has a 20s timeout, a faster solution is probably to pipe JSON signatures in (lambda event and context) and out (lambda callback).